 How To Make A Picture Ledge Shelf

 I’ve day-dreamed about just this style, so I can easily switch out art, framed photos, mirrors, etc… without putting more new holes in the walls.
 In my lathe & plaster walls… that have a design swirled into the plaster.
 So filling the holes never looks exactly the same.
 And look, I finally did it!
 I’m so happy.
 It only took me about 3 years to get around to it, but less than 3 hours to complete it.
 Is that some kind of record?
-It was zip-zip with my new Black + Decker BFF.
+It was zip-zip with my new Black + Decker 20v cordless drill/driver (affiliate link)

 What I used to complete my project:

-- Black + Decker 2 speed 20V MAX* Lithium Cordless Drill
+Black + Decker 2 speed 20volt Drill/Driver affiliate link

 THE CUTS –